The Team Behind Gojek's Dynamic Culture

 By Pamela Chan

-It was the afternoon of January 23, 2018 when a 6.1 magnitude earthquake struck the city of Jakarta.
+It was the afternoon of January 23, 2018 when a 6.1 magnitude earthquake struck the city of Jakarta, Indonesia.
 The Dynamic Culture (DC) team, headed by Sam Diah, had never encountered such an emergency.
 To add fuel to the flames, Sam just landed in Singapore.
 “We had teams in DC, but no leaders yet,” she explains.
 After half an hour of spewing directions over the phone, Sam was able to evacuate everyone in the Jakarta office to safety.

 This situation illustrates the fundamental function of the Dynamic Culture team: to guard our GoTroops' safety and well-being.
 Since then, the DC team has grown both in size and importance within Gojek; from establishing workplace policies to orchestrating over 40 company-wide events a year, the DC team’s responsibilities run far and wide.
 In this blog, we take a closer look at the inception and inner workings of one of Gojek’s most multifaceted teams.